KevinColemanInc/awesome-pii/README.md

 # Regex

-The [regexes.txt](regexes.txt) schema may change.
+The [regexes.yaml](regexes.yaml) schema may change.
 I may change the schema later for future versions.

 Regexes are tested with ruby 2.5.9 on [Rubular](https://rubular.com/).